Timinator2000/techio-algo-x/19 - 2025 and beyond/TBD - nonogram inversor.md

 Using this approach, I was able to solve __Test Cases 1 and 2__, but I timed out on the remaining test cases.
 There can be many possible layouts for a line that has multiple groups and there can be many combinations of horizontal and vertical lines that are incompatible.
 I needed my solution to be significantly faster, so I turned to problem-space reduction.

 Once you go down the road of problem-space reduction on this puzzle, it doesn’t take long to find solutions strictly using logic.
 With a solution in hand, you might wonder why anyone would continue banging his or her head against the wall looking for the Algorithm X solution.
-Maybe you just enjoy the challenge, or maybe you really like headaches.
-Either way, __on the next page, I will go through how I built an Algorithm X solution to this puzzle.__
+Maybe you just enjoy the challenge, or maybe you just embrace the pain.
+Either way...

+__on the next page, I will go through how I built an Algorithm X solution to this puzzle.__

-If you like Nonograms, @5DN1L turned me on to 3 more Nonogram puzzles on [CodeWars](www.codewars.com):
+If you like Nonograms, @5DN1L turned me on to 3 more Nonogram puzzles on [CodeWars](www.codewars.com) with increasing levels of difficulty:

 # 5x5 Nonogram Solver